saucelabs/elemental-next/frontend/docs/updated-tips/43-forgot-password/ruby.md

 language: ruby
 ---

-# How To Test Forgot Password
+# How to Test Forgot Password

 ## Intro